Tag: standing seam

 There’s no getting around it.
 Erecting any building involves thousands of parts.
 Different sizes, colors, lengths, types – you name it.
 Depending on the nature of the project, there could be numerous parts to be ordered and accounted for.
 Although MBCI simplifies the process, it can still be a lot to manage.
 Until now, everyone has come up with their own method – like the many long-timers who write it all out by hand.
 But for those newer to the process, it can be overwhelming.
 Now we’re taking the guesswork out of it and making the process considerably easier, with exciting new user-friendly features on our online ordering platform.

 With the new addition of “Assemblies”, you can simply choose which area of a building you’re working on, fill in some details such as panel type, trim condition, attachment type, size, and color, and the system will do the rest of the work for you – making sure you have any necessary fasteners, accessories or other parts, adding everything to your order.
-No longer will you have to study construction drawings, noting fastener types and adding everything to your order by hand.
+No longer will you have to study construction drawings, note fastener types and add everything to your order by hand.
 No longer will you find yourself on-site without the needed materials.
 And, even if you do, the online ordering platform is available right from your phone to get whatever you need on the way ASAP.

 As Director of Development Tyler Roose says, “We’ve heard testimonials from many, many customers and it’s the only way they like to order anymore.
 It’s a huge time saver.”